your5e/5e-srd-markdown/dnd/51/obsidian_vault/magic_items/very_rare/candle_of_invocation.md

 _Wondrous item, very rare (requires attunement)_

 This slender taper is dedicated to a deity and shares that deity's alignment.
-The candle's alignment can be detected with the _Detect Evil and Good_ spell.
+The candle's alignment can be detected with the [[detect_evil_and_good|Detect Evil and Good]] spell.
 The GM chooses the god and associated alignment or determines the alignment randomly.

 | d20   | Alignment       |
 |-------|-----------------|